 Aggressive Great Dane fear aggression with strangers

-Some dogs depict retreat aggression and show aggressive behaviour only when approached.
+Some dogs depict retreat aggression and show aggressive behavior only when approached.

 Whilst dominant aggressive tendency also prevails in canines.
 The dogs can attack people any time.
 Such territorial dogs keep staring at people holding a fierce look in their eyes.